General Chemistry · Unit 12

 Next step after Unit 12

 Gas laws connect particles to measurable changes in pressure, volume, and temperature.
 The next move is to study solutions, where concentration and dissolved particles become the new focus.
+Keep Unit 12 active with the Unit 12 Practice page and the larger practice hub, then pair it with Why Practice Tests Beat Rereading if picking the right gas-law setup still feels shaky.

-Introductory General Chemistry · Unit 12 · Gas Laws
+General Chemistry · Unit 12 · Gas Laws